-For those of you following along in the journey for information about grandmother Madge’s career as a milliner, you might remember a previous post which including a letter from Mrs. Margaret Steely in Chanute, Kansas.
+For those of you following along with my journey to find the history of grandmother Madge’s career as a milliner, you might remember a previous post that included a letter from Mrs. Margaret Steely in Chanute, Kansas.
 That letter was one of the first clues I had about Grandmother Madge’s hat shop.
 Recently I had the chance to go back to my hometown, Wichita Kansas and while there, my friend Mary and I took a day trip over to Chanute to see what we could find.

 I always assumed that town was named after some Indian tribe like many other midwestern towns.
 In fact it was named after railroad engineer and aviation pioneer Octave Chanute who, according to Wikipedia, aided the Wright Brothers in the design of their plane.
 Born in Paris, Chanute came to the United States as a child.
 He designed and oversaw the construction of several important railroads in this country, as well as the first railroad bridge over the Missouri River and the Union stockyards in Kansas City and Chicago.

-While working for the Atchison, Topeka & Santa Fe Railroad, Chanute was building a route through this part of Kansas.
+While working for the Atchison, Topeka & Santa Fe Railroad, Chanute built a route through this part of Kansas.
 Four small towns; all bitter rivals, New Chicago, Chicago Junction, Alliance, and Tioga each wanted the local station.
 At his suggestion, they incorporated as one larger town thus securing the station.
-Of course none of the towns wanted to use the name of one of their rivals so they chose to honor Octave Chanute.
+Of course, none of the towns wanted to use the name of one of their rivals so they chose to honor Octave Chanute.

-Armed with my grandmother’s post card of the splendid railroad station, I was really hoping that the building would still be there.
-And sure enough, as we pulled into the downtown area it was the first building we spied.
+Armed with my grandmother’s postcard of the splendid railroad station, I was really hoping that the building would still be there.
+And sure enough, as we pulled into the downtown area it was the first building we spotted.

 Still majestic, the station is now a library and museum.
 The library is amazing, the stacks were really beautiful.
 The staff was very helpful and they proudly display the history of the train station.